Huguenot station: History

 The station opened on June 2, 1860, with the opening of the Staten Island Railway from Annadale to Tottenville.
 The station's original name was Bloomingview, named after the former town of Bloomingview, which is present day Huguenot.
 Afterwards the station was named "Huguenot Park," which was shortened to simply "Huguenot" by the Metropolitan Transportation Authority (MTA) shortly after it took control of the railway from the Baltimore and Ohio Railroad in 1971 (the MTA also shortened the name of the "Old Town Road" station to simply "Old Town" at that time).

 In 2019, the MTA announced that this station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.

 A request for proposals was put out on May 18, 2023 for the contract for a project bundle to make 13 stations accessible, including Huguenot.
 A contract for two ramps at the station was awarded in December 2023.
+Construction work on the ADA accessible ramp and elevator began in 2024.